Beenau/TimeMultiplexedFilter/README.md

 # TimeMultiplexedFilter
 Creates a time multiplexed FIR filter.
+Filter MUX controls can be expanded for higher order FIR filter.
+Initialized to 2nd order.

+Desined with miniZed hardware in mind.